Looking for the best sauce pan for your kitchen? Here, we discuss what makes a saucepan great: material, size, shape, design, cost, and more.

 In truth, most cooks need at least two sauce pans: a small one and a medium-to-large one.

-Small is 2 quarts and under.
+Small to medium is 1-3 quarts.
 These are good for melting butter, heating cans of soup, oatmeal for two, and other small jobs.
 (You can even get 0.5 quart pans, but those are best for specific things, which is why they're often called "butter warmers.")

-Large is 3 quarts and over, with anything over 4 quarts straying into stock pot territory.
+Medium to large is 3-4 quarts, with anything over 4 quarts straying into stock pot territory.
 This size is ideal for making rice, cooking pasta, and hundreds of other kitchen tasks.
 Your large sauce pan is probably going to get the most use of any pan in your kitchen, with the possible exception of your skillet.

 If you're on a budget and want to buy just one sauce pan, our recommendation is a 3 quart size.
 It's the most versatile size for most uses.
 Also, a 4 quart sauce pan starts to get a bit cumbersome, so unless you are routinely cooking for a large family, you'll find yourself reaching for the 3 quart size more often.
 It's just easier for most people to handle.

-Buying Factors: What to Look At Before Buying
+Buying Factors: What to Look At Before You Buy

 As with all of our cookware buying guides, we break down the saucepan decision process into several categories.
 If you look at all of them, they will help you make the right choice, and you will almost certainly end up with a saucepan you can love.